 By Lori Staff

 During the span of your career, you may only sometimes have a leadership title, yet still be asked to lead projects.
-“Leading without authority” is a concept that’s gaining traction, and was famously highlighted in Keith Ferrazzi’s New York Times bestseller of the same name.
+Leading in the workplace without a title, also known as “Leading without authority,” is a concept that’s gaining traction and was famously highlighted in Keith Ferrazzi’s New York Times bestseller of the same name.

-Ferrazzi’s idea is to create freedom in an organization so people can positively lead and influence others without formal authority.
+Ferrazzi shows his readers how to lead in the workplace by creating freedom in an organization so people can positively lead and influence others without formal authority.
 Under this model, management’s traditional hierarchical structure flattens, allowing leaders to naturally emerge.
 A leadership culture without traditional authority can break down silos and other rigid corporate defensive impulses, creating diversity and innovation.
 One person’s passion and enthusiasm can inspire others to join an initiative or project without being directed.

 At Ideas Collide, we have a program called Leading Forward.
 Six individuals are chosen annually for a five-month intensive training where they learn and practice techniques to become better leaders.
 All employees who are interested can apply to the program.
 As a recent program graduate myself, I can’t wait to take these new skills into my workday.